BuildWithMorpho/morpho/developer/README.md

 - `core` (`@builder.io/morpho`): contains the Morpho engine
 - `cli` (`@builder.io/morpho-cli`): contains the Morpho CLI, and _depends_ on `core`
-- `fiddle`: contains the code for the interactive Morpho fiddle, which is hosted at morpho.builder.io
+- `site`: contains the Morpho site hosted at morpho.builder.io
 - `eslint-plugin` (`@builder.io/eslint-plugin-morpho`): contains the Morpho eslint rules to enforce valid Morpho component syntax.
 Yet to be released.

 ## Installation